Toccoa, Georgia: Currahee Military Museum

 The Currahee Military Museum, located in downtown Toccoa at the original train station where arriving GIs would disembark, is dedicated to the paratroopers of World War II who trained at Camp Toccoa.
-Camp Toccoa was located just outside the city proper, at the foot of Currahee Mountain, and was formerly known as Camp Toombs.
+Camp Toccoa was located just outside the city, at the foot of Currahee Mountain, and was formerly known as Camp Toombs.
 The museum houses the original Aldbourne stables where paratroopers of the 101st Airborne Division were housed temporarily in England in 1944.

-Only one building remains of the original Camp Toccoa (the building is believed to be a former food supply storage facility, based on its position near the former camp's gates and the foundation's construction), and it was donated to the museum in 2011 by the Milliken company, which was using it as a machine shop.
+Only one building remains of the original Camp Toccoa.
+The building is believed to be a former food supply storage facility, based on its position near the former camp's gates and the foundation's construction.
+It was donated to the museum in 2011 by the Milliken company, which was using it as a machine shop.
 The museum intends to restore the building, along with the surrounding grounds.

 Annual Currahee Challenge

 On the first Saturday of every October, a six-mile race is held along the Colonel Sink Trail, the same trail used by the paratroopers as part of their training for combat.
-Known as one of the most daunting races in America, the common refrain is "Three Miles Up And Three Miles Down."
+Known as one of the most daunting races in America.
+The common refrain is "Three Miles Up And Three Miles Down."
 The race is part of the Currahee Military Weekend, which features World War II military reenactments in a staged military camp, weapons demonstrations, book signings by veterans, a parade through the downtown historic district, a hangar dance at the airport, and a special banquet featuring keynote speakers and veterans.

 Ritz Theatre

-The Ritz Theatre is a restored 1939 art deco movie theater, located in the Downtown Toccoa Historic District at 139 Doyle Street.
+The Ritz Theatre is a restored 1939 Art Deco movie theater, located in the Downtown Toccoa Historic District at 139 Doyle Street.
 It is an active venue for a variety of entertainment.